Eight Forest Lane

 Pear and Prosciutto Salad

-A perfectly simple pear and prosciutto salad made with walnuts, baby spinach and rocket, served on char-grilled bread with a sweet and tangy dressing.
+A perfectly simple pear and prosciutto salad made with walnuts and rocket, served on char-grilled bread with a sweet and tangy dressing.
 This is the kind of salad that is impressive enough to serve to guests as a side dish or can be eaten as a main meal, easily thrown together on a weeknight.

 • Pear – adds a beautiful crispness to the salad and the sweet and tart flavours are complemented perfectly.

 • Prosciutto – salty, delicious, everything.
-We are using a very generous 50grams per person.
+We are using a very generous 50grams per person because there is nothing worse than being promised a prosciutto salad and only getting a little bit!

 • Walnuts – salads need texture and that is where the walnuts come in.
 You can toast them if you want, but often I just leave them raw.